cisagov/ScubaGoggles/baselines/Groups for Business Minimum Viable Secure Configuration Baseline v0.1.md

 #### GWS.GROUPS.6.1v0.1
 The Ability for Groups to be Hidden from the Directory SHALL be disabled.

-- _Rationale:_ Provide group visibility at the directory level to help reduce the potential for undetected data exfiltration.
+- _Rationale:_ Hidden groups are not visible, even to admins, in the list of groups found at groups.google.com, though they are still visible on the directory page on admin.google.com.
+As such, allowing for hidden groups increases the risk of groups being created without admin oversight.
 - _Last Modified:_ July 10, 2023

 - MITRE ATT&CK TTP Mapping